Tableau Authentication Credentials

 After setting up your Tableau connector, you’ll need to select the dashboards to be made available to Ana.
 To do this, click into your connector, and then select the projects you want to include.

 NOTE: Tableau datasources connected to TextQL must be Extract.
-Querying from Live datasources is in still in development.
+Querying from Live datasources is still in development.

 Chatting with your dashboards